laravel/docs/migrations.md

         // ...
     });

 If you would like to add a "comment" to a database table, you may invoke the `comment` method on the table instance.
-Table comments are currently only supported by MySQL and PostgreSQL:
+Table comments are currently only supported by MariaDB, MySQL, and PostgreSQL:

     Schema::create('calculations', function (Blueprint $table) {
         $table->comment('Business calculations');